hackyshadab/Brutexsha/README.md

 ```

 ```
-Also, we do not recommend to change the source code of ehtools because it is very complex and you can mess up something and disrupt the framework!
+Also, we do not recommend to change the source code of Brutexsha because it is very complex and you can mess up something and disrupt the framework!
 ```